DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Humans are not inferior to demons."

 Prophet Sid is a proof of that.
-For Kay who knows it, that's the only thing he can do.
+For Kai who knows it, that's the only thing he can do.

 "What is your reason?"